devsecops-test/io-coverity-sample/README.md

 ## Running with Docker

-Run the insecure-bank application with Docker. testE
+Run the insecure-bank application with Docker.

 Place Hdiv agent and license in the application root folder.